panoramicdata/Toggl.Api/README.md

 This is a .NET 8.0 library for the Toggl API.

-v9 support is provided in alpha only.
+We now only provide v9 support.
 Many endpoints are currently missing.
 You pull requests are welcome!

 ## Contributing